onconova/onconova/pop-docs/docs/guide/security/audit-trail.md

 The Precision Oncology Platform (POP) provides a transparent and robust auditing system to track all changes to clinical and research data within the platform.
-This ensures traceability, accountability, and data integrity — crucial for compliance in sensitive healthcare and research environments.
+This ensures traceability, accountability, and data integrity, crucial for compliance in sensitive healthcare and research environments.

 ## How Events are Tracked

 ### Data Changes
-Ever
-y operation performed on a data resource — whether a **create**, **update**, or **delete** — is automatically logged at the database level using **PostgreSQL triggers**.
+Every operation performed on a data resource, whether a **create**, **update**, or **delete**, is automatically logged at the database level using **PostgreSQL triggers**.

 Whenever a change occurs: